How to Season a Brisket (Just Like a Pitmaster)

-Well cooking a brisket is a skill, and just like any skill, it takes practice and patience.
+Do you want to cook brisket like a pro pitmaster?
+Cooking brisket is a skill; like any skill, it takes practice and patience.

-I think that a good juicy brisket is a combo of 4 things;
+I think that a good juicy brisket is a combination of 4 things;

 1. Consistent temps.